6-Phase Ransomware Response Plan: Detect and Recover Fast

 The surface web is what search engines index.
 Google, Bing, and other crawlers can find and display this content.
 It represents a small fraction of the total internet.

 The deep web includes everything not indexed by search engines.
 This is roughly 90-95% of the internet.
-Most deep web content is legitimate: email accounts, banking portals, corporate intranets, and subscription services.
+Most deep web content is legitimate: email accounts and banking portals.

 The dark web is a small subset requiring specialized access.
 Users need the Tor browser to reach .onion sites.
-Criminal marketplaces, ransomware gang leak sites, and underground forums operate here.
+Criminal marketplaces and ransomware gang leak sites operate here.

 For a detailed breakdown, see our guide on the difference between deep web and dark web.